Emmelichthyops: Systematics

 Emmelichthyops atlanticus was first formally described in 1945 by the American ichthyologist Leonard Peter Schultz (1901-1986) with the type locality given as Cat Island in the Bahamas.
 It was formerly placed in the family Inermiidae.
-The generic name, Emmelichthyops, means “like Emmelichthys”.
-At the time of its description this species was thought to be related to Emmelichthys and the two at a are similar.
+The generic name, Emmelichthyops, means "like Emmelichthys".
+At the time of its description this species was thought to be related to Emmelichthys and the two genera are similar.